-- be made by a New Zealand-based researcher, research organisation, or legal entity representing a New Zealand-based research organisation, - be designed so that the majority of the benefits in new knowledge accrue outside of the Research Organisation or legal entity which represents the Research Organisation, - not be made by a department of the public service as listed in Schedule 2 of the Public Service Act 2020, - be for research related activities, the majority of which are to be undertaken in New Zealand, unless there are compelling reasons to consider the proposals despite the amount of research related activities being proposed to be undertaken overseas, - advise that the proposed funding recipient will adhere to the terms and conditions of funding set out in the research funding agreement contract - not be for activities already funded elsewhere, - clearly explain how the project has the potential to- - provide a benefit to insured persons (whether or not the research also has the potential to provide a benefit to persons who are not insured persons); or - o reduce the future cost of providing natural hazard cover. - if led by a post-graduate student, be supervised by an academic supervisor who monitors closely the quality of the research. - produce research outputs that will be publicly available and able to be used by other researchers, practitioners and the public. - not exceed \$100,000 excl.
+- be made by a New Zealand-based researcher, research organisation, or legal entity representing a New Zealand-based research organisation - be designed so that the majority of the benefits in new knowledge accrue outside of the research organisation or legal entity which represents the research organisation - not be made by a department of the public service as listed in Schedule 2 of the Public Service Act 2020 - be for research related activities, the majority of which are to be undertaken in New Zealand, unless there are compelling reasons to consider the proposal - advise that the proposed funding recipient will adhere to the terms and conditions of funding set out in the Research Funding Agreement contract - not be for activities already funded elsewhere - clearly explain how the project has the potential to - provide a benefit to insured persons (whether or not the research also has the potential to provide a benefit to persons who are not insured persons); or - o reduce the future cost of providing natural hazard cover. - if led by a post-graduate student, be supervised by an academic supervisor who monitors closely the quality of the research - produce research outputs that will be publicly available and able to be used by other researchers, practitioners and the public - not exceed \$100,000 excl.
 GST or be for less than \$50,000 excl.
-GST - not benefit a Russian state institution (including but not limited to support for Russian military or security activity) or an organisation outside government that may be perceived as contributing to the war effort.
+GST - not benefit a Russian state institution (including but not limited to support for Russian military or security activity) or an organisation outside government that may be perceived as contributing to the war effort

-Key Documents
+Key documents

-When developing your proposal we encourage you to consult the following key reference documents:
+When developing your proposal, we encourage you to consult the following key reference documents: